zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/05-immutable-update-state-inside-react-components-with-useimmer.md

+---
+title: '05.
+Immutable Update State inside React components with useImmer'
+metaTitle: '05.
+Immutable Update State inside React components with useImmer'
+metaDescription: '`useImmer` is a custom hook that lets you call a state updater function without explicitly having to apply `produce` to the call as well.
+The hook does it for you.'
+---

 # 08. [Immutable Update State inside React components with useImmer](https://egghead.io/lessons/react-immutable-update-state-inside-react-components-with-useimmer)

 `useImmer` is a custom hook that lets you call a state updater function without explicitly having to apply `produce` to the call as well.
 The hook does it for you.